 Typically, the last thing to take place in the San Bernardino, Riverside, and San Diego Counties closing process before the paper signing on the closing date is the final walk-through, usually about a day before closing.
 It’s the buyer’s last chance to make sure that everything is in order (that all the requested repairs have been made) and that no recent damage has occurred (such as roof damage from high winds in a storm).

 The last step in the closing process is, of course, what happens on the closing date to complete the sale transaction.
 You’ll sign a lot of paperwork, not least of which is signing the deed over to the buyer.
 Closing usually takes place at the escrow agent’s office, often with your real estate attorney in attendance.

 Time Expectations for Closing

-So how long does the whole closing process take in san bernardino, riverside counties?
+So how long does the whole closing process take in San Bernardino, Riverside, and San Diego Counties?
 From acceptance of an offer to the closing date, it usually takes about 50 days on average.
 The main reason the closing process takes so long is the time-consuming process of the buyer’s mortgage lender originating and underwriting the loan.
 In fact, this is, according to those in the know, “one of the major things that can delay a closing.”

-Understanding the closing process from a seller’s perspective in san bernardino, riverside counties also means being aware that almost a third of all closings are delayed.
+Understanding the closing process from a seller’s perspective in San Bernardino, Riverside, and San Diego Counties also means being aware that almost a third of all closings are delayed.
 A good real estate agent, though, can help expedite the closing and ensure that everything is in place to avoid delays.
 Find out how our agents can help you close sooner.